SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Methodology

 Perplexity (PPL) measures the certainty of a model's predictions for a given sample.
 A model that outputs a low perplexity for a sample is better at predicting it~\cite{chen1999empirical}.
 For a sequence $x=(x_1, x_2,...,x_N)$ of length $N$, where the model's predicted conditional probability is $P(x_t | x_{<t})$, the perplexity $\text{PPL}(x)$ is as follows:

-In this work, we compute the perplexity of the code completion and code infilling data on the LLM to be trained.
-The distribution of the perplexity values generally approximates a log-normal distribution.
-For the post-training process, data with very low perplexity represents knowledge the LLM has already mastered and can output correctly without further training.
+In this work, we compute the perplexity of the code completion and code infilling data on the model to be trained.
+For the post-training process, data with very low perplexity represents knowledge the LLM has already mastered and may generate outputs correctly without further training.
 Conversely, data with very high perplexity deviates significantly from the distribution of the LLM's base data, and this subset tends to have a higher proportion of erroneous data.
 We remove a certain percentage of the data with the lowest and highest perplexity to improve the overall quality of the training set~\cite{ankner2024perplexed, wu2025mitigating}.
 For the infilling data, we ultimately remove data outside of two standard deviations (2$\sigma$) of the fitted log-normal distribution.
 For the completion data, we discard the lowest and highest 5\% of the data.